 Does exercise help cramps?
 The answer is YES!
 The endorphins released during workouts reduce the perception of pain and moving your body gets your blood circulation going which helps reduce menstrual cramps.

 Exercising is also known for reducing your levels of stress and anxiety, which can then decrease the severity of your menstrual cramps.
 It's all connected.
 Keep reading to know of the best exercises for cramps.

-3) Exercising beats fatigue and headaches
+3) Working out on period beats fatigue and headaches

 When you feel particularly low on energy, that's when you should definitely go to the gym, a yoga class or take a walk in the park.
 Sounds like a contradiction, but it works.